MarzieAmiri/Hierarchical-models-comparison/README.md

 ## What's this about?

-Healthcare data is naturally hierarchical — patients are nested within hospitals, hospitals within regions.
+Healthcare data is naturally hierarchical, patients are nested within hospitals, hospitals within regions.
 But most prediction models ignore this structure.
 We wanted to know: **which modeling approach handles hierarchical data best?**

 We compared three fundamentally different approaches:
 - **Statistical** — Hierarchical Mixed Models (the classic approach)